InfinityVM/InfinityVM/rust/README.md

 cargo build

 # to build a specific crate run
-cargo build -p ethos-reth # or whatever your crates name is
+cargo build -p http-gateway # or whatever your crates name is
 ```

 Lint